Minnesota presidential primary

-A Minnesota presidential primary has been held five times: 1916, 1952, 1956, 1992 and 2020.
+A Minnesota presidential primary has been held six times: 1916, 1952, 1956, 1992, 2020 and 2024.
 The state of Minnesota has normally held presidential caucuses instead.
-On May 22, 2016 Minnesota Governor Mark Dayton signed a bill that reinstated a presidential primary starting in 2020.
+On May 22, 2016, Minnesota Governor Mark Dayton signed a bill that reinstated a presidential primary starting in 2020.

 1916

 The first Minnesota presidential primary was held on Tuesday, March 14, 1916.
 Along with the Democratic and Republican parties, the Prohibition Party also held a primary.
 The Progressive Party (Bull Moose) was eligible to hold an election but no candidates filed.
+The 1916 primary was the only Minnesota primary to also feature a primary for Vice President.
+Only the Prohibition Party held a contest.